 Story and photos by Miyuki Komiya, live in Saitama, Japan

 The 2nd biggest domestic tournament in Japan was held in Saitama from May 21st to May 25th.
 As it started during the Thomas and Uber Cups, the biggest names were not playing.
-But by finals day, all of the team coaches had returned from China and they came to watch the tournament and to check out the B team players, while also searching for new talent.
-The 32 best Japanese players in each category participated in the event, including former A team players.
+But by finals day, all of the national team coaches had returned from China and they came to watch the tournament and to check out the national B team players, while also searching for new talent.
+The 32 best Japanese players in each category participated in the event, including former national A team players.

 Consecutive wins for mixed pair